China lifting last controls in province at outbreak's center

 Roadblocks on bridges and at expressway gates opened, allowing trucks and cars through for the first time in two months.

-Access to Wunan, the provincial capital where the coronavirus emerged in December, is suspended until April 8.
-But restrictions were lifted Wednesday on tens of millions of people who were barred from leaving other cities in Hubei since late February as China fought to contain the outbreak.
+Residents of Wuhan, the provincial capital where the coronavirus emerged in December, are allowed out of the city but cannot leave Hubei until April 8.
+Restrictions that barred tens of millions of people from leaving other cities in Hubei since late February as China fought to contain the outbreak were lifted Wednesday.

-As the United States and European countries tighten their own controls, China’s ruling Communist Party is relaxing its most extreme restrictions in an attempt to revive the economy after declaring victory over the outbreak.
+As the United States and European countries tighten their own controls, China’s ruling Communist Party is relaxing restrictions to revive the economy after declaring victory over the outbreak.

 Still, authorities have orders to prevent a spike in infections as millions of people return to work in Hubei or migrate to other provinces.
 Travelers were checked for the virus's telltale fever and are required to use smartphone apps that keep track of their health reports and whether they have been to risky areas.